§-Quick questions

 Intervention is justified only when the cost of intervention is less than the cost of market failure.
 Costs include:

-What is australian examples?Show answer
+What are australian examples?Show answer

 ABC and SBS, Australian Defence Force, BOM weather services, ARC-funded basic research, lighthouses, public health surveillance.

-What is 2.
+What are 2.
 Externalities?Show answer

 Costs or benefits that fall on third parties not involved in the transaction.